-This post explains why putting your food on a plate helps you lose weight.
+This post explains why putting a balanced meal on a plate helps you lose weight.

 Why I started grazing

-As long as I was overweight, I figured I should eat less.
+When I was overweight, I thought I should eat less.

 Following all my diet rules, tips and tricks meant making big changes to what I normally ate and avoiding many types of food.
 My meals became smaller and in hindsight, unbalanced.